zammad/zammad-documentation/admin/console/hidden-settings.rst

   Setting.set('ui_ticket_create_notes', {:"phone-in"=>"You're about to note a incoming phone call.", :"phone-out"=>"You're about to note an outgoing phone call.", :"email-out"=>"You're going to send out an E-Mail."})

-..
-Note:: You can use those three sub-settings independently, if you e.g. don't need a warning on incoming calls, simply leave out ``:"phone-in"=>""`` out of the setting.
+.. note:: You can use those three sub-settings independently, if you e.g. don't need a warning on incoming calls, simply leave out ``:"phone-in"=>""`` out of the setting.
   The setting itself is done within an array ( ``{}`` ).